APPENDICES

 2b

 Éloi married first cousin Domithilde, daughter of fellow Acadians Joseph Boudreaux and Marie Mélanie Gautreaux, his uncle and aunt, at the Plattenville church, Assumption Parish, in April 1855; they had to secure a dispensation for second degree of consanguinity in order to marry.
-Their son Joseph Aristide was born near Attakapas Canal, Assumption Parish, in March 1858, Camille in March 1860, Jean Baptiste in May 1862, Alexis Volcare in December 1866, and Eugène Volsi in March 1869.
+Their son Joseph Aristide was born near Canal, today's Napoleonville, Assumption Parish, in March 1858, Camille in March 1860, Jean Baptiste in May 1862, Alexis Volcare in December 1866, and Eugène Volsi in March 1869.
 During the War of 1861-65, Éloi served as a conscript, along with dozens of other men from Assumption Parish, in Company B of the 1st Regiment Louisiana Heavy Artillery, which fought at Vicksburg, Mississippi.
 When his unit surrendered at Vicksburg in July 1863, Éloi, along with most of the conscripts in the regiment, refused parole.
 He spent the rest of the war at Camp Morton, Indiana, as a prisoner of war.
 As the births of his younger sons attest, Éloi survived his prisoner-of-war ordeal and returned to his family.

 2c

 Théodule married Angelina, daughter of fellow Acadian Hilaire Breaux and his Creole wife Venerante Martin, at the Attakapas Canal church, Assumption Parish, in January 1858.
-Their son Pierre Oleus was born near Attakapas Canal in December 1858, and Sylvère Séverin in February 1862.
+Their son Pierre Oleus was born near Canal in December 1858, and Sylvère Séverin in February 1862.

 3